 - CHECK your Financial Aid award online (MyCSUEB) to see if you have FWS funds (not all students are eligible).

-- Register for at least half-time enrollment (6 units for undergraduate or 4 units for graduate level).
+- Maintain Satisfactory Academic Progress and at least half-time enrollment (6 units for undergraduate or 4 units for graduate level).

-- Search and apply for FWS positions online at PioneerJobs student portal.
+- Search and apply for FWS positions online at Handshake student portal on AACE's homepage.

 Step 3: How Do I Get Paid?

 All students are required to check-in with CSUEB's Payroll Office located on the 2nd floor of the Students Services Administration building.

 - State issued ID and your social security card, OR